-Prerequisite: None 2 hours lab weekly 2 hours lecture, 3 hours lab weekly Symptoms, identification, and control of common insects and diseases as applied to agricultural and horticulture crops.
-Natural, cultural, mechanical, and chemical controls; management techniques toward prevention of pest problems.
+Prerequisite: None 2 hours lecture, 3 hours lab weekly Symptoms, identification and control of common insects, and diseases as applied to agricultural and horticulture crops.
+Natural, cultural mechanical, and chemical controls; management techniques toward prevention of pest problem.
+Field trips and labs may be required.
+(2)